phalcon/documentation/docs/api/phalcon_support.md

 public function newInstance( string $name ): object;
 ```

-Retrieve a shared service instance from the container.
+Retrieve a service instance from the container.

+On the `DiInterface` path this returns the container's **shared**
+instance (`getShared()`) - despite the name, it is not a fresh build.
+Locators whose services carry per-activation state should override this
+method to resolve a fresh instance; see `Auth\Access\AccessLocator`, which uses
+`ContainerResolver::resolveFresh` for exactly that reason.

 #### `register()` { #supportabstractlocator-register }